COMSOC-Community/.github/README.md

 # .github

-Readme for the home page of the GitHub organisation
+Special repository to manage the display of the GitHub organisation